punkave/jquery-selective/README.md

 ## Requirements

-You need jQuery, of course. `jquery-selective` is actively supported with jQuery 1.9 and 2.0 but should work fine with reasonably recent versions. `jquery-selective` is supported in IE7 or better and in recent versions of Firefox, Chrome, Opera and Safari.
+You need jQuery, of course. `jquery-selective` is actively supported with modern versions of jQuery but should work fine with all reasonably recent versions. `jquery-selective` is supported in IE7 or better and in recent versions of Firefox, Chrome, Opera and Safari.
 (We cannot officially support IE6, because Microsoft doesn't, but that probably works too.)

 You also need `jquery.ui.autocomplete`. `jquery.ui.sortable` is optional.
 See [jqueryui.com](http://jqueryui.com/) for more information on these widely used plugins, typically downloaded as part of a single build.